proemial/mono/README.md

 1. When committing, first add changes to staged using '+' then choose 'commit & push'

-1. In case of conflicts open terminal and run: `GitHub Codespaces plugin`
+1. In case of conflicts open terminal and run: `git fetch & git rebase & git push` then choose 'commit & push'

 1. Shut down the codespace using the bottom blue button